Specificity of Company Formation in Slovakia

 In less than a week’s time, the company can be officially incorporated with the help of the Trade Register.

-In order for a company in Slovakia to complete their incorporation, they will be needing to present the following papers:
+In order to complete company formation in Slovakia, it will be required to present the following papers:

 Documents legalized through a notary to prove an association;